🔧 To set up your White Label platform, you'll need to complete 3 steps on your end:

 Creating a Custom CNAME Record with Cloudflare

-Go to the ‘DNS’ section in Cloudflare and add a CNAME record for your Help Center custom domain.
-Give it a name, like ‘Help’.
+2️⃣ Go to the ‘DNS’ section in Cloudflare and add a CNAME record for your White Label custom domain.
+Give it a name, like ‘social’.

 The Sender Policy Framework (SPF) was designed to prevent fraudsters from using legitimate email addresses to send spam or other fraudulent emails.

-👉 An SPF record is a TXT record that allows you to specify which servers can send emails on your behalf and helps prevent these emails from getting caught in recipients’ spam folders.
-Some of PromoRepublic’s features, like email invitations and notifications, can send emails to customers on your behalf.
+An SPF record is a TXT record that defines which servers are authorized to send emails on your behalf, helping prevent them from landing in spam.
+Some PromoRepublic features — such as email invitations and notifications — send emails to your customers on your behalf.

-2. Contact your Account Manager to verify your SPF record has been set up correctly; you will not be able to send email receipts or notifications until you complete this step.
+2️⃣ Contact your Account Manager to verify your SPF record — email receipts and notifications won't work until this step is complete.

-If you're having trouble setting up your SPF record, check Mail Tester to see if there is a guide available for your host or registrar.
-For additional troubleshooting assistance, contact your website’s domain provider; the process varies depending on your provider, so they will be your best resource for updating your record.
+⚠️ If you're having trouble setting up your SPF record, check Mail Tester for a guide specific to your host or registrar.
+For further help, contact your domain provider directly — the process varies by provider, so they'll be your best resource.

-After you set up a custom domain, your White Label Platform will be hosted on your domain, but on HTTP rather than HTTPS.
-It will now appear as ‘not secure’ in web browsers like Chrome, Safari, etc.
+After setting up a custom domain, your White Label platform will be hosted on HTTP rather than HTTPS, and will appear as "Not Secure" in browsers like Chrome and Safari.

 And here is an example of a website not secured by SSL (without HTTPS):

-You can configure SSL for your custom domain to keep sensitive information encrypted.
-If you want to do this, make sure you’ve set up your CNAME with a DNS provider that supports SSL, like Cloudflare.
+To enable HTTPS, configure SSL for your custom domain.
+Make sure your CNAME is set up with a DNS provider that supports SSL, such as Cloudflare.

-⭕ IMPORTANT: DNS changes can sometimes take up to 72 hours to take effect but are typically much faster.
+⚠️ DNS changes can take up to 72 hours to take effect, though they're typically much faster.

 Configuring SSL with Cloudflare